Billybobcluckface/Privacy-policy/pirvacy policy.md

-We do not collect any information.
+We do not collect any user information.